Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Crashcourse_exercise.md

 ### Getting started with QGIS

 **First make sure you have downloaded the data zip containing the crash course data.** If you have not, download it using the link in Moodle and unzip the data. **Hint**: Save each project and its accompanying data in their own folder to keep things organized!
+A common source of error is not extracting a zip folder, or saving in some temporary location.

 **Launch QGIS** and the QGIS graphical user interface (GUI) opens (Figure 1).